Technosignature: Spacecraft

 Interstellar spacecraft may be detectable from hundreds to thousands of light-years away through various forms of radiation, such as the photons emitted by an antimatter rocket or cyclotron radiation from the interaction of a magnetic sail with the interstellar medium.
 Such a signal would be easily distinguishable from a natural signal and could hence firmly establish the existence of extraterrestrial life, were it to be detected.
 In addition, smaller Bracewell probes within the Solar System itself may also be detectable by means of optical or radio searches.
 Self-replicating spacecraft or their communications networks could potentially be detectable within the Solar system or in nearby star-based systems, if they are located there.
-Such technologies or their footprints could be in Earth's orbit, on the Moon or on the Earth.

 Satellites

 A less advanced technology, and one closer to humanity's current technological level, is the Clarke Exobelt proposed by Astrophysicist Hector Socas-Navarro of the Instituto de Astrofisica de Canarias.
 This hypothetical belt would be formed by all the artificial satellites occupying geostationary/geosynchronous orbits around an exoplanet.
 From early simulations it appeared that a very dense satellite belt, requiring only a moderately more-advanced civilization than ours, would be detectable with existing technology in the light curves from transiting exoplanets, but subsequent analysis has questioned this result, suggesting that exobelts detectable by current and upcoming missions will be very rare.